uhs-robert/oasis.nvim/README.md

 -- Styles: "night", "midnight", "abyss", "starlight", "desert", "sol", "canyon", "dune", "cactus", "mirage", "lagoon", "twilight", "rose", "dawn" require("oasis").setup({
   dark_style = "lagoon",         -- Style to use when vim.o.background is "dark"
-  light_style = "dawn",          -- Style to use when vim.o.background is "light"
+  light_style = "day",           -- Style to use when vim.o.background is "light"
   style = nil,                   -- Optional: Set a single style to disable auto-switching (e.g., "lagoon", "desert") use_legacy_comments = false,   -- Uses the legacy comment color from desert.vim for the "desert" style only (a bright sky blue)